-- The health and resilience of biodiversity is maintained or enhanced. - Cultural values, ecological processes and habitat connectivity are protected. - Potential adverse impacts on marine and intertidal areas, especially light and water quality impacts, are minimised. - Essential infrastructure to service adjoining industry may only be located in this precinct if other Environmental Management Precinct outcomes are achieved.
+- The health and resilience of biodiversity is maintained or enhanced. - Cultural values, ecological processes and habitat connectivity are protected. - Potential adverse impacts on marine and intertidal areas, especially light and water quality impacts, are minimised. - Essential infrastructure to service adjoining industry (such as pipelines, telecommunications, electricity network infrastructure and service roads) may only be located in this precinct if other Environmental Management Precinct outcomes are achieved. - Restoration of natural areas through weed and feral pest management, replanting of habitat, or beach replenishment is encouraged. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets potential impacts (direct, indirect and cumulative) on environmental values within and surrounding the precinct with particular regard to:
+Development avoids, minimises and offsets potential impacts (direct, indirect and cumulative) on environmental values within and surrounding the precinct with particular regard to:

-- marine and estuarine water quality and hydrological processes that support aquatic ecosystems - marine plants including mangroves, saltmarsh, seagrass, macroalgae - coastal processes - coral reefs including near-shore and mid-shelf reefs - fish and declared fish habitat areas - marine reptiles, marine mammals and migratory marine species - terrestrial vegetation communities and regional ecosystems - threatened ecological communities under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) - listed threatened and migratory species and associated habitat - surface water and groundwater resources, including water quality that supports aquatic ecosystems and hydrological processes - turtle nesting areas - wetlands of High Ecological Significance.
+- marine and estuarine water quality and hydrological processes that support aquatic ecosystems - marine plants - coastal processes - coral reefs including near-shore and mid-shelf reefs - fish and declared fish habitat areas - marine reptiles, marine mammals and migratory marine species - terrestrial vegetation communities and regional ecosystems - MSES regulated vegetation and essential habitat - threatened ecological communities under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) - listed threatened and migratory species and associated habitat - surface water and groundwater resources, including water quality that supports aquatic ecosystems and hydrological processes - turtle nesting areas - wetlands of high ecological significance.